Password Depot – System Requirements

 Update check

 For restrictive firewalls, we recommend an allow list based on the destination ports and services listed above.
-Also check any additional custom ports required by your AD or proxy environment.
+If necessary, also check any additional “custom” ports required in your AD or proxy environment.

 • CPU: ≥ 2 cores (x86_64), 4 cores recommended.